kaykay-dv/pocketsearch/README.md

 Tokenizers define how a document is split into individual tokens, thus defining how a document is split into individual words.
 Tokenization is completley handled by the FTS5 engine.
 Currently there is no way to provide your own tokenizers unless you are willing to do a C implementation writing an extension for sqlite3.

-Following tokenizers are available:

-* The **unicode61** tokenizer, based on the Unicode 6.1 standard.
-This is the default.
-* The **ascii** tokenizer, which assumes all characters outside of the ASCII codepoint range (0-127) are to be treated as token characters.
-* The **porter** tokenizer, which implements the porter stemming algorithm.

-For more details, please refer to the FTS5 documentation under https://www.sqlite.org/fts5.html#tokenizers

-If you want to change the tokenizer, you can do so by overriding the Meta class of a schema:
+Currently only the Unicode61 tokenizer is supported by the library which can be configured using the Meta class of a Schema:

 ```Python